April 1941 Italian offensive in Epirus

-The Italian second spring offensive or known as Battle of Epirus in Italy, was an offensive by Italy against Greece from 13 to 23 April 1941, in the final phase of the Greco-Italian War.
+From 13 to 23 April 1941, Italy fought an offensive against Greece in the final phase of the Greco-Italian War.
 The Greek army, which had pushed the Italians back into Albania, was forced to retreat due to the rapid success of the German invasion of Greece since 6 April.
-The retreating Greek forces were attacked by the Italians, who pressed south and recovered southern Albania.
+The retreating Greek forces were attacked by the Italians, who pressed south, recovered southern Albania and occupied territories in the Greek region of Epirus.
 The German and Italian pressure brought about the capitulation of the Greek army in Epirus on 22 April.

 Background

 After the failed Italian spring offensive in March 1941.
 Mussolini ordered Cavallero, that the Italian forces in Albania must stay on defensive posture as the German invasion of Greece is getting prepared.
 On April 4, Hitler insisted Mussolini that the Italian defence in Albania would be the outmost importance of the Operation Marita.
 Since the first weeks of April.
 The Greek Commander-in-Chief Alexandros Papagos launched attacks towards Elbasan, Berat and Valona.
 Despite some success, the Greek forces in Albania lost the offensive capacity as the Italian defences was stiffened.
 As the German invasion of Greece was launched.
 Cavallero ordered Biroli, commander of the 9th Army to launch an offensive towards Western Macedonia, while Geloso's 11th Army would launch an attack aiming towards Argirocastro.